zahraaliaghazadeh/battleship/README.md

 ## Features
-List of features ready and TODOs for future development
+* Free Game is a battleship game with only one board
-* Free Game
+* Normal Game is a battleship game for user against AI
-* Normal Game
+* Home Contains a welcome message and two buttons directing each user to each game
-* Home
+* Rules has a brief review of the rules for this game
-* Rules
+* Local Storage is implemented and the react app icon is changed :)

 To-do list: